Maryam-cs21/Virtual-Work-Experience-Data-analysis-at-STC/README.md

 ### Third Task: Recommendation Systems
-Theis project is designed to analyze user behavior and preferences in consuming movies and TV shows.
+This project is designed to analyze user behavior and preferences in consuming movies and TV shows.
 By utilizing a dataset that details customer interactions with various programs, this project aims to build a recommendation engine that suggests personalized content to users on the Jawwy platform.

 ### Fourth Task: Data Representation
 Showcase the findings.